dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 # Data intake
 <!-- #endregion -->

-This loads all data from all speakers into a single, massive `speaker_fr_raw` DataFrame.
+This loads all data from all selected speakers into a single, massive `speaker_fr_raw` DataFrame.
 The DataFrame index is arranged by speaker name, then frequency.
 All data files for each speaker are merged to form the columns of the DataFrame.

+Validation is then performed on the resulting DataFrame to check for self-consistency issues (e.g. spatial averages not matching the raw angle data).

 ```python
 speakers_fr_raw = (speakers